mahadeb220mandal/Unleashing-Sales-Analytics-Potential/README.md

 # Unleashing-Sales-Analytics-Potential

-use Excel and its function
+create dynamic dashboard by Excel and its function